mclevey/CV/cv_mclevey.md

 ## Peer Reviewed Journal Articles

+\ind \textbf{John McLevey}, *Tyler Crick*, *Pierson Browne*, and Darrin Durant.
+Forthcoming 2021.
+"Word Embeddings and the Structural and Cultural Foundations of Democracy and Autocracy, 1900-2020." *Canadian Review of Sociology*.

+\ind David Tindall, *Yasmin Koop-Monteiro*, *Alexander Graham*, and *John McLevey*.
+Forthcoming 2021.
+"Social Network Analysis as Big Data and Computational Social Science." *Canadian Review of Sociology*.

 \ind Kathryn S. Plaisance, *Janet Michaud*, and **John McLevey**.
-Forthcoming.
+Forthcoming 2021.
 "Pathways of Influence: Understanding the Impacts of Philosophy of Science in Scientific Domains."  *Synthese*.

 \ind Mark Stoddart, **John McLevey**, Vanessa Schweizer, and Catherine Wong.
-Forthcoming.
+2020.
 "Climate Change and Energy Futures: Theoretical Frameworks, Epistemological Issues, and Methodological Perspectives."
 Introduction to an edited special issue of *Society & Natural Resources.*

 \ind Kathryn S. Plaisance, *Alexander V. Graham*, **John McLevey**, and *Janet Michaud*.
 2019.
 "Show Me the Numbers: A Quantitative Portrait of the Attitudes, Experiences, and Values of Philosophers of Science." *Synthese*.
 1-31.